P.S. Art 2019:

 Each year P.S.
-Art acknowledges outstanding artwork and exemplary instruction in grades pre K to 12 through a citywide competition, exhibition and catalogue.
+Art acknowledges outstanding artwork and exemplary instruction in grades pre-K to 12 through a citywide competition, exhibition and catalog.
 The New York City Department of Education – in partnership with Studio in a School and the Metropolitan Museum of Art - convene panels of artists, arts professionals and art educators to serve in two rounds of judging.
 Final selections highlight exemplary artwork and practice as they relate to the Blueprint for Teaching and Learning in Visual Arts.

-For catalogues of P.S.
+For catalogs of P.S.
 Art work, please contact Karen Rosner, Visual Arts Coordinator (KRosner@schools.nyc.gov).

 Studio in a School Scholarships

 All graduating high school seniors whose work was selected for the P.S.
-Art 2018 exhibition receive a financial award for their education at an accredited professional school or college.
+Art 2019 exhibition receive a financial award of $1,000 for their education at an accredited professional school or college.

 All students in grades 9-11 whose work was selected for P.S.
 Art 2019 are offered the opportunity to register for FREE art classes at Studio in a School's popular Teen Program, offering workshops in painting, drawing, digital photography, printmaking, and portfolio development, and led by professional STUDIO artists.